kermite-org/keyboard_peripheral_modules/README.md

 ### BoardLED_NeoPixel
 Wrap onboard NeoPixel LED so as to be used as 3 individual LEDs.
 The interface is the same as BoardLED.

+### SimpleButton
+Used to read the input state of a key switch or tact switch direct wired to the MCU port.

 ### KeyMatrix
 General key matrix scanner.
 It is compatible to key matrix circuit with per-switch diode or diode-less.
 If there are'n diodes, only up to 2 keys could be detected at a time.